-5. The Guidelines apply to all international commercial arbitration and investment arbitration, whether the representation of the parties is carried out by lawyers or non-lawyers, and irrespective of whether or not-non-legal professionals serve as arbitrators.

-6. These Guidelines are not legal provisions and do not override any applicable national law-or, arbitral rules, codes of conduct, or other binding instruments chosen by the parties.
-However, it is hoped that, as was the case for the 2004 and 2014 Guidelines and other sets of rules and guidelines of the IBA Arbitration Committee, the revised Guidelines will find broad acceptance within the international arbitration community, and that they will assist parties, practitionerscounsel, arbitrators, institutions, and courts in dealing with these important questions of impartiality and independence.
-The IBA Arbitration Committee trustsrecommends that the Guidelines will be applied with robust common sense and without unduly formalistic interpretation.

-7. Part I of the Guidelines contains the principles that must always be considered.
+- 5. The Guidelines apply to all international arbitration, whether the representation of the parties is carried out by lawyers or non-lawyers, and irrespective of whether non-legal professionals serve as arbitrators. - 6.
+These Guidelines do not override any applicable national law, arbitral rules, codes of conduct, or other binding instruments chosen by the parties.
+However, it is hoped that, as was the case for the 2004 and 2014 Guidelines and other sets of rules and guidelines of the IBA Arbitration Committee, the revised Guidelines will find broad acceptance within the international arbitration community, and that they will assist parties, counsel, arbitrators, institutions, and courts in dealing with these important questions of impartiality and independence.
+The IBA Arbitration Committee recommends that the Guidelines be applied with robust common sense and without unduly formalistic interpretation. - 7.
+Part I of the Guidelines contains the principles that must always be considered.
 The Application Lists contained in Part II cover many of the varied situations that commonly arise in practice, but they do not purport to be exhaustive, nor could they be.
-Nevertheless, the IBA Arbitration Committee is confident that the Application Lists provide concrete guidance that is useful in applying the General Standards.
-The IBA Arbitration Committee will continue to study the actual use of the Guidelines with a view to furthering their improvement.

-8. In 1987, the IBA published Rules of Ethics for International Arbitrators.
+The IBA Arbitration Committee will continue to study the actual use of the Guidelines with a view to furthering their improvement. - 8.
+In 1987, the IBA published Rules of Ethics for International Arbitrators.
 Those Rules cover more topics than these Guidelines, and they remain in effect as to subjects that are not discussed in the Guidelines.
 The Guidelines supersede the Rules of Ethics as to the matters treated here.